 - 1/4 teaspoon black pepper

 - Prepare the sauce first by.
 Mix together the plain yogurt and mayonnaise.
 Add garlic, black pepper, and blue cheese crumbles.
 Gently mix in.
-Place into an airtight container and store in the refrigerator until ready to use.
+Place mixture into an air tight container and store in the refrigerator until ready to use.

 - Preheat grill for medium-high heat.

 - Combine the rub mixture in a bowl.
-To make life easier, place mixture into a large spice shaker.
+If you've already wet brined the wings, then omit the salt from the seasoning rub.
+To make life easier, place combined mixture into a large spice shaker.

 - Place wings onto a large cookie sheet.
 Use two if needed.
 Shake spices on top of wings, turn and repeat the process.
 Don't overdo it.
 What sticks to the wings is all it needs.

 - Place wings onto the grill and cook 30-45 minutes, turning a few times during the cooking process.
 Once the internal temperature reaches between 175-180 degrees F., the wings are done.
 If you want to cook them a little slower, move the wings off to a cooler part of the grill and cook over indirect heat.
-Make sure to move them back to direct heat toward the end to get them nice and crunchy on the surface.
+Move them back over direct heat toward the end to get a nice crunchy surface.
 Keep in mind that flats will cook a little faster than the drummettes.